 Ida Lou’s journey to The Cottages began when her family thoughtfully decided to move her from another facility that did not specialize in memory care.
-Before moving to The Cottages, Ida Lou was falling frequently, had become socially withdrawn, struggled with personal hygiene, and experienced emotional distress, including frequent crying.
+Before moving to The Cottages, Ida Lou was falling frequently, becoming socially withdrawn, struggling with personal hygiene, and experiencing emotional distress, including frequent crying.

 Upon arrival, Ida Lou adapted to our specialized approach to dementia care.
 The Cottages, drawing inspiration from the Mayo Clinic, implements best practices and protocols that include facility design, color schemes, and ample natural sunlight to help create a supportive and comforting environment.